Xunnamius/black-flag/README.md

 ```

 Since different OSes walk different filesystems in different orders,
-auto-discovered commands will appear _in
+auto-discovered commands will appear _in [alpha-sort][16] order_ in help text
-<a href="https://www.npmjs.com/package/alpha-sort" target="_blank">alpha-sort</a>
-order_ in help text rather than in insertion order;
+rather than in insertion order; [command groupings][17] are still respected and
-<a href="https://github.com/yargs/yargs/blob/e517318cea0087b813f5de414b3cdec7b70efe33/docs/pi.md#user-content-groupkeys-groupname" target="_blank">command
-groupings</a> are still respected and each command's options are still
-enumerated in insertion order.
+each command's options are still enumerated in insertion order.

 Now let's try a grandchild command: